Timba: Orquesta Revé

-Elio Revé Matos was a Cuban musician and song writer, a noted percussionist, born 23 June 1930 in Guantánamo.
+Elio Revé Matos was a Cuban musician and songwriter, a noted percussionist, born 23 June 1930 in Guantánamo.
 In 1956, he formed Elio Revé y su Charangón aka Orquesta Revé.
 Revé's Charanga included Trombones and Batá drum and he became known as the Father of Changüí for his contribution to that musical genre.
 In the 1970s, directed by timbalero Revé, Orquesta Revé saw innovations in timbales playing.

 Elio Revé Sr. was an incomparable talent scout.
 He may also have been a difficult man to work for, if the number of musicians who have left his band is any indication!
 The incredible legacy of famous Revé spinoff bands began shortly after his group relocated from Guantanamo to Havana in 1956.
 In 1958, most of the members left to form Ritmo Oriental.
 In 1965, his young pianist Chucho Valdés left to pursue a jazz career, which resulted in the formation of Irakere.
 In 1968, bassist, Juan Formell, Pupy Pedroso and others left to form Los Van Van.
 In the late 70s, Armando Gola, German Velazco and Pepe Maza left to form Orquesta 440.
 Singer Félix Baloy left after 1982 and enjoyed a long career with Adalberto Álvarez and as a solo artist.
 Arranger Ignacio Herrera also left after 1982.
 We are not sure what happened to Herrera, but based on his stunning arrangements on the 1982 album, he certainly had the potential to create a brilliant spinoff band of his own.
 Another "missing-in-action" Revé alumnus who might well extended to this list was Tony García, the pianist and musical director of the early 1990s and the arranger of Revé famous "Mi salsa tiene sandunga" which became the theme song of Cuba television's most important music show, Mi Salsa.